-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 Roasted sweet potato, almond butter, and a mix of spices make a delicious, healthful, and vibrantly colorful dip.
 It's an excellent alternative to ho-hum hummus, both in flavor and appearance.
 Try it on crackers or pita chips, or serve it with a mix of raw vegetables such as carrot sticks, celery stalks, trimmed radishes, thin wedges of fennel, and/or broccoli and cauliflower florets.

 1 large sweet potato

-- 1 clove garlic
+1 clove garlic

-1/4 cup raw almond butter (or seed or nut butter of your choice)
+1/4 cup raw almond butter, or seed or nut butter of your choice

 1/2 teaspoon smoked paprika

 1/4 to 1/2 teaspoon cayenne pepper

-- Fresh lemon juice to taste
+Fresh lemon juice, to taste

 Scrub the sweet potato clean and put it in the oven to roast until it's tender when pierced with a fork, about 45 minutes.
-Alternatively, you can cook the sweet potato in a microwave: poke the sweet potato all over with a fork and microwave on high in 1-minute increments until the sweet potato is tender all the way through, about 6 minutes total.
+Alternatively, you can cook the sweet potato in a microwave—poke the sweet potato all over with a fork and microwave on high in 1-minute increments until the sweet potato is tender all the way through, about 6 minutes total.